Schamne/Schamne/README.md

 - How to reach me: **Linkedin or julianschamne@gmail.com**

-- Know about my experiences **2 years as data analyst working daily with Power BI and Excel creating dashboards for a financial consultancy company**
+- Know about my experiences: **2 years as data analyst working daily with Power BI and Excel creating dashboards for a financial consultancy company**

 <h3 align="left">Connect with me:</h3>
 <p align="left">